 Where Did Wolf Alice Get Their Name From?

-Wolf Alice have had an amazing career so far - their debut album My Love Is Cool garnered plenty of critical acclaim and the band have walked home with the Best Album Of The Year Award at the 2018 Hyundai Mercury Prize.
+Wolf Alice have had an amazing career so far - their debut album My Love Is Cool garnered plenty of critical acclaim and last year, the band walked home with the Best Album Of The Year Award at the 2018 Hyundai Mercury Prize.